-We being much separated from other parts of the province, and having comparatively but little intercourse with them, have from the beginning, till now, always managed our ecclesiastical affairs within ourselves: it is the way in which the county, from its infancy, has gone on, by the practical agreement of all, and the way in which our peace and good order has hitherto been maintained.
+We being much separated from other parts of the province, and having comparatively but little intercourse with them, have from the beginning, till now, always managed our ecclasiastical affairs within ourselves; it is the way in which the country, from its infancy, has gone on by the practical agreement of all, and the way in which our peace and good order has hitherto been maintained.

-The town of Northampton is of about eighty-two years standing, and has now about two hundred families; which mostly dwell more compactly together than any town of such a bigness in these parts of the country; which probably has been an occasion that both our corruptions, and reformations have been, from time to time, the more swiftly propagated, from one to another, through the town.
+The town of Northampton is of about eightytwo years standing, and has now about two hundred families; which mostly dwell more compactly together than any town of such a bigness in these parts of the country; which probably has been an occasion that both our corruptions and reformations have been, from time to time, the more swiftly propagated, from one to another, through the town.
 Take the town in general, and so far as I can judge, they are as rational and understanding a people as most I have been acquainted with: Many of them have been noted for religion, and particularly, have been remarkable for their distinct knowledge in things that relate to heart religion, and Christian experience, and their great regards thereto.

-I am the third minister that has been settled in the town: the Rev. Mr. Eleazer Mather, who was the first, was ordained in July, 1669.
-He was one whose heart was much in his work, abundant in labors for the good of precious souls: he had the high esteem and great love of his people, and was blest with no small success.
-The Rev. Mr. Stoddard, who succeeded him, came first to the town the November after his death, but was not ordained till September 11th, 1672, and died February 11th, 1728-9.
-So that he continued in the work of the ministry here, from his first coming to town, near sixty years.
-And as he was eminent and renowned for his gifts and graces so he was blest, from the beginning, with extraordinary success in his ministry, in the conversion of many He had five harvests, as he called them: The first was about fifty-seven years ago; the second about fifty-three years; the third about forty; and the fourth about twentyfour; the fifth and last about eighteen years ago. these times were much more remarkable than others, and the ingathering of souls more plentiful.
-Those that are about fifty-three and forty, and twenty-four years ago, were much greater than either the first or the last: but in each of them, Lhave heard my grandfather say, the larger part of the young people in the town seemed to be mainly concerned for their eternal salvation.
+I am the third minister that has been settled in the town: The Reverend Mr. Eleazar Mather, who was the first, was ordained in July 1669.
+He was one whose heart was much in his work, abundant in labors for the good of precious souls; he had the high esteem and great love of his people, and was blessed with no small success.
+The Rev. Mr. Stoddard who succeeded him, came first to the town the November after his death, but was not ordained till September 11, 1672, and died bedruary 11, 1728-9.
+So that he continued in the work of the ministry here from his first coming to town, near sixty years.
+And as he was eminent and renowned for his gifts and grace; so he was blessed, from the beginning, with extraordinary success in his ministry, in the conversion of many souls.
+He had five harvests as he called them: The first was about fiftyseven years ago; the second about fiftythree years: the third about forty; the fourth about twentyfour; the fifth and last about eighteen years ago.
+Some of these times were much more remarkable than others, and the ingathering of souls more plentiful.
+Those that were about fiftythree, and forty, and twentyfour years ago, were much greater than either the first or the last: But in each of them, I have heard my grandfather say, the greater part of the young people in the town, seemed to be mainly concerned for their eternal salvation.

-^{} The Springfield contention relates to the settlement of a minister there, which occasioned too warm debates between some, both pastors and people, that were for it, and others that were against it, on account of their different apprehensions about his principles, and about some steps that were taken to procure his ordination.
+&quot;The Springfield contention relates to the settlement of a Minister there, which occasioned too warm debates between some, both pastors and people that were for it, and others that were against it, on account of their different apprehensions about his principles, and about some steps that were taken to procure his ordination.